-The class action covers eligible shareholders who entered into a contract to acquire an interest in ordinary shares on any of the three above mentioned stock exchanges between 27 August 2014 and 9 November 2015 inclusive.
-As part of the consolidation detailed below, the claim period for the class action will be expanded to 8 August 2012.
+The class action covers eligible shareholders who entered into a contract to acquire an interest in ordinary shares on any of the three above mentioned stock exchanges between 8 August 2012 and 9 November 2015 inclusive.

 Maurice Blackburn is Australia's leading class action law firm, and the only Australian law firm to have obtained settlements in excess of $100 million in shareholder and listed securities class actions — an achievement we have accomplished seven times now.

 On 19 July 2019, the Full Court made orders consolidating our proceeding and another competing proceeding.
 The consolidated proceeding is known as Vince Impiombato, and Klemweb Nominees Pty Ltd as trustee for the Klemweb Superannuation Fund v BHP Group Ltd (VID649/2018) (Consolidated Proceeding).